saadchow/2048/README.md

 High Score Tracker to store a record of all-time highscores.
 Make game-level go above "2048".
 Add a possible timer to add depth to score.
+Smoother animations using CSS for the tile "slide".
+Add mobile browser support.